ndeadly/MissionControl/README.md

 exefs patches to the `btm` module have been added to skip over calls to `nn::bluetooth::hal::CloseHidConnection` when a controller fails to respond correctly to the broadcom vendor command sent by `nn::bluetooth::hal::SetTsi`.
 This prevents all affected controllers from being disconnected immediately after connection, and eliminates the need to manually flag certain controllers with a `settsi_disable.flag` file.

-exefs patches to the `hid` module are used to unlock native button remapping (HOS 10.0.0+) for officially licensed 3rd party Pro Controllers.
+exefs patches to the `hid` module are used to unlock native button remapping (HOS 10.0.0+) and calibration of analog sticks and motion sensors for officially licensed 3rd party Pro Controllers.

 The `btm` service is now also MITM'd, allowing for faking controller names on the fly while retaining the original names in the pairing database.